Framing effect (psychology): Older adulthood

 The framing effect is claimed to be greater in older adults than in younger adults or adolescents.
 This claim may be a result of enhanced negativity bias, though some sources claim that the negativity bias actually decreases with age.

+In particular, this increased susceptibility to the framing effect manifested itself mainly in response to negative frames.
+Positive framings were not found to have a significant effect on the framing effect in older adults.
+This may be due in part to socioemotional selectivity theory, where the increased age shifts the focus of adults from risk taking to maximizing their emotional experiences in the present, hence the increased framing in the negative frame.
+The dual process theory may also play a role as negative framings evoke less heightened responses, leading to the deployment of the implicit processes.
+The implicit process is found to be frame-sensitive, and thus may be the reason why framing is pronounced in negative frames for older adults.

 Another possible cause is that older adults have fewer cognitive resources available to them and are more likely to default to less cognitively demanding strategies when faced with a decision.
 They tend to rely on easily accessible information, or frames, regardless of whether that information is relevant to making the decision in question.
 Several studies have shown that younger adults will make less biased decisions than older adults because they base their choices on interpretations of patterns of events and can better employ decision making strategies that require cognitive resources like working-memory skills.
 Older adults, on the other hand, make choices based on immediate reactions to gains and losses.